 Here's a summary of the rules and regs for recreational blue crabbing in Massachusetts:

-Click here for detailed Massachusetts shellfishing laws and regulations.
+Click here for the current Massachusetts shellfishing laws and regulations.

 Related Pages: